thomasgeissl/ofxLiveSet/README.md

 ## Features
+ofxLiveSet provides container classes, such as project, set, session and arrangement.
+Where a project contains sets and a set contains sessions and arrangements.

 ### Supports different types of tracks and clips
 * graphics (everything that can be drawn onto an ofFbo)
 * dmx